husarion/rosbot-xl-teleop-snap/README.md

 ```

 This app launches both the gamepad driver as well as the joy teleop node.
+The default configuration is that of a [Logitech F710](https://www.logitechg.com/en-us/products/gamepads/f710-wireless-gamepad.html) with:

+- top left trigger for enablement
+- left joystick for for/backward
+- right joystick for rotation

 The joy teleop node's configuration file can be found at `$SNAP_COMMON/config/joy_teleop.config.yaml` and can thus be edited.
 Shall you want to reinitialise it,